-QPS Austria has a license to Patent Rights owned by the Regents of the University of California for providing commercial testing services with several human alpha-synuclein transgenic mouse lines developed by Dr. Eliezer Masliah of UCSD.
-The 3 alpha-synuclein transgenic mouse lines available at QPS Austria feature different cellular expression patterns of human alpha-synuclein, age at onset and progression of pathology.
-Animals express different isoforms of human alpha-synuclein (wildtype or A53T-mutated).
+QPS Neuropharmacology has a license to Patent Rights owned by the Regents of the University of California for providing commercial testing services with two human alpha-synuclein transgenic mouse lines developed by Dr. Eliezer Masliah of UCSD.
+The alpha-synuclein transgenic mouse lines available at QPS Neuropharmacology feature different cellular expression patterns of human alpha-synuclein, age at onset and progression of pathology.
 These animals constitute suitable models to study the influence of drugs on alpha-synuclein-related brain pathology and behavior.

 D-Line transgenic Mouse Model

-An excellent review discussed many features of this mouse line, concluding that it “provides a useful platform to elucidate the mechanism of early pathological mechanisms in sporadic PD and test new approaches for neuroprotection” (Chesselet et al. 2012, Neurotherapeutics 9: 297–314).
-This transgenic mouse model overexpresses wildtype human alpha-synuclein under the regulatory control of the murine Thy-1 promoter.
-The cellular expression is more widespread compared to the D-Line model, featuring high human alpha-synuclein mRNA levels in most brain areas.
-Line 61 (TNWT61) mice show abnormal accumulation of human alpha-synuclein protein in cortical and subcortical regions of the brain, including the substantia nigra.
-Immunoreactivity is present in both neuronal somata and presynaptic terminals (Rockenstein et al. 2002, J Neurosci Res 68: 568-78).
+This transgenic mouse model overexpresses wild type human α-synuclein under the regulatory control of the murine Thy 1 promoter.
+The cellular expression is more widespread compared to the D-Line model, featuring high human α-synuclein mRNA levels in most brain areas.
+Line 61 mice show abnormal accumulation of human α-synuclein protein in cortical and subcortical regions of the brain, including the substantia nigra.
+Immunoreactivity is present in both neuronal somata and presynaptic terminals.

-Overall expression levels are therefore higher compared to D-Line mice; however, the expression in individual neurons is moderate, avoiding common problems (e.g. cytotoxicity) associated with massive overproduction of transgenic protein when excessively strong promoters are used.
-The Line 61 mouse model is therefore well suited for studies that aim to reduce overall levels of human alpha-synuclein.
-Measurable behavioral differences to non-transgenic littermates start at about 2-4 four months of age, depending on the behavioral test (Fleming et al. 2004, J Neurosci 24: 9434-40).
+Overall expression levels are therefore higher compared to D-Line mice.
+The Line 61 mouse model is thus well-suited for studies that aim to reduce overall levels of human α-synuclein.
+Measurable behavioral differences to non-transgenic littermates start at about 2-4 month of age, depending on the behavioral test.